felixduvallet/ros-travis-integration/README.md

 Note that any packages located inside your catkin workspace will take precendence over the rosdistro system-wide package.
-Tthis allows you to use the cutting-edge version of a package directly from source.
+This allows you to use the cutting-edge version of a package directly from source.

 For public builds (i.e. when using travis-ci.org), `wstool` dependencies should